 Why clubs need a constitution?

-As defined by the Australian Sports Commission “ All clubs, except the most informal, should set out their basic structure and methods of operating in writing.
+All clubs, except the most informal, should set out their basic structure and methods of operating in writing.

 A club’s constitution should: